eg0nSpengler/UnityTank3D/README.md

 - *Why do a clone of Hovertank 3D?*

-I wanted to quickly get back into learning Unity3D again after having not used it for the past few years.
+I wanted to quickly get back into learning Unity3D again after a short hiatus.

 The game logic in Hovertank 3D isn't overly complex either, so I knew it would be excellent practice.